 Born in East London on 23 December 1937, Barry enjoyed a decades-long relationship with the Fruit and Vegetable Market.
 This began at the old Covent Garden and carried on when the market estate moved from central London to Nine Elms in 1974.

 A proud Cockney, Barry famously told people that he could hear the Bow Bells from the hospital when he was a baby (according to tradition, a true Cockney must be born within earshot of the sound of the bells at St Mary-le-Bow, a historic church in the City of London).
-“Barry was a massive character and a true pioneer of the fruit and vegetable industry,” says Gary Marshall, Chairman of the Covent Garden Traders' Association.
+“Barry was a massive character and a true pioneer of the fruit and vegetable industry,” says Gary Marshall, Chairman of the Covent Garden Tenants' Association.

 Aged just 14 when he left school to work alongside his father Herman Ruffell, Barry quickly took to working on the family’s fruit and vegetable business.
 On one of his first days his colleagues got him to unsuspectedly eat a fiery chilli, which proved a new experience for the young market trader.
 He eventually set up his own successful business, BS Ruffell, that would bring new technologies to the market, previously unseen at that point.